-To , we incorporated a fast-step perfusion system to expose the myofibril to solutions with calcium (Figure 4A).
+To measure myofibril active tension, we incorporated a fast-step perfusion system to expose the myofibril to solutions with calcium (Figure 4A).
 The fast-step perfusion system enables solution changes to occur within 10 ms. Because of their small diameter, calcium diffusion into the myofibrils is near instantaneous.
 Hence, this system is particularly suitable to measure the rates of actin-myosin binding during activation and release during relaxation.
 The rate of activation (kACT) and relaxation (KREL) can be determined from the activation-relaxation curves.
 Also, by exposing the myofibrils to calcium solution of increasing concentration, the force-calcium relationship and subsequently, calcium sensitivity can be determined.

 Furthermore, a piezo length motor enables fast stretching and shortening of the myofibril.
-This offers the possibility to study the viscoelastic properties of the myofibril, as well as performing a rapid shortening and re-stretch of the myofibril to determine the rate of tension redevelopment (kTR).
+This offers the possibility to study the viscoelastic properties (passive tension) of the myofibril, as well as performing a rapid shortening and re-stretch of the myofibril to determine the rate of tension redevelopment (kTR).
 The parameters retrieved from both active and passive tension experiments can be altered by gene mutations in a sarcomeric protein.

 In this protocol, we describe the use of our custom-built setup to measure the active and passive contractile characteristics of myofibrils isolated from healthy human, patient and mouse skeletal muscle.